MaximBuz/custom-cli-tools/gql-folders/README.md

 # Generate GraphQL Resolver Templates
 ### Easily create a clean folder structure based on a GraphQL schema string

-Just go into the folder that contains a file containing your GraphQL schema and run <code>npx gql-folder-cli [filename.js] [variableName]</code>.
+Just go into the folder that contains a .graphql file containing your schema and run <code>npx gql-folder-cli [filename.graphql] [template]</code>.
-By default, filename.js will be <code>schema.js</code> and variableName will be <code>typeDefs</code>.

-The file containing your GraphQL schema should look as follows:

-     export const typeDefs = `
-      type User {
-        id: Int!
-        username: String!
-      }

-      type Something {
-        id: Int!
-        user: User
-        userId: Int!
-      }

-      type Mutation {
-        createNewUser(email: String!): User
-        createSomething: Something
-      }
-    `;
+By default, filename.grahpql will be <code>schema.graphql</code> and template will be <code>js</code>.
+You can also use <code>ts</code> as a template and all your files will be TypeScript files.
+Unfortunately no additional TypeScript features like Types etc. will be generated (coming soon...).

 The generated folder structure will rougly look as follows:

      resolvers/
       ├─ mutations/
+      │  ├─ createUser.js
+      │  ├─ deleteUser.js
-      │  ├─ createSomething.js
+      │  ├─ updateUser.js
       │  ├─ index.js
-      ├─ something/
+      ├─ queries/
       │  ├─ index.js
+      │  ├─ getUserById.js
-      │  ├─ user.js
+      │  ├─ getAllUsers.js
       ├─ user/
       │  ├─ index.js
       ├─ index.js

-Every file initializes the resolver functions and exports them in the index.js.
+Every file initializes the asynchronous resolver functions and exports them into the <code>index.js</code>.
-The main index.js will look as follows:
+The main <code>index.js</code> will look as follows:

       import { User } from "./user";
-      import { Something } from "./something";
+      import { Query } from "./queries";
       import { Mutation } from "./mutations";

       export const resolvers = {
         User,
-        Something,
+        Query,
         Mutation,
       };